-Improving Communication for Your Speech Client’s with Autism
+Improving Communication for Your Autistic Speech Clients

 At RDI®, our focus includes improved communication which helps to build dynamic thinking, making optimal decisions in changing environments, which is not accomplished solely within a classroom, or a therapy session (pulled out from school or the home environment), but rather through everyday life situations involving the parent guide as the most important part of the collaborative team (team = parent, therapist, teacher, and SLP).

 Improved communication gives the autistic child the ability to express their basic wants and needs, especially as they think their way through typical life situations with the participation of the parent guide, which sets the foundation for obtaining independence in life.